shaun-barnard/python/encrypted-message-exchanger/README.md

 ## Command-line Arguments

 > [!IMPORTANT]
 > MAC operations are limited to machines directly connected within your subnet.
-When sending encrypted packets intended for hosts outside your subnet, you need to set [-fs FRAME_SRC] to your router/gateway's MAC address, and [-fs FRAME_SRC] to your computer's MAC address.
+When sending encrypted packets intended for hosts outside your subnet, you must set [-fs FRAME_SRC] to your router/gateway's MAC address, and [-fs FRAME_SRC] to your computer's MAC address.

 This tool provides various command-line arguments to configure the frame/packet parameters and mode of operation.